input-output-hk/acp/proposals/acp-001/README.md

 Meetings are certainly useful in some contexts, especially for complex discussions.
 However, they should not be our primary way of communication.
 Meetings require time synchronization (or co-location), are generally a bad format for fair discussion (as mentioned previously), and have no fair, explicit way of reaching consensus.
-Additionally, discussions aren't recorded for future reference.
+Additionally, discussions aren't recorded for future reference, or if they are, not in a format suitable for quick reference.

 ## Credit